 - Security tools and programs that are currently available

 Applicants should also possess good decision-making and analytical skills and be able to pass background checks.

 While there is a wide range of requirements and the ones you need will depend on the organization that's hiring, it’s not an easy job to get, and not accessible to entry-level applicants.
 Some Information Systems Security Manager postings indicate that you need a Bachelor's degree in a related computer field plus up to nine years of experience.

-Otherwise, the employer may ask for more years of experience in lieu of the desired university degree.
-The work experience should ideally involve security in a major way, and management/leadership skills are a bonus.
+You may be able to land this position without a degree, although an employer may ask for more years of experience in lieu of the desired university degree.
+Your work experience should ideally involve security in a major way, and management/leadership skills are a bonus.
 Sometimes, a strong history in a non-security information science job will be sufficient.

 The following certifications may also be required:

 Aspiring IT security managers should focus on building up a strong portfolio of security skills.
 If you are still in school, tailor your course choices to develop these skills.
 Otherwise, get basic training and a certification or two, then apply to entry-level security positions and work your way up.